Nachmanides (Moses ben Nachman), Nachmanides (Moses ben Nachman) poetry, Jewish, Jewish poetry, poetry, poetry, poetry Nachmanides (Moses ben Nachman)

 Books - Links

-Although Rabbi Nachman found favor with King James I of Spain, he was forced to flee the country under pressure from the Pope.
-He settled in Palestine and helped to found several important synagogues and religious schools in the area.
+Rabbi Nachman himself became the highest Jewish religious authority in Spain at the time.
+Although Rabbi Nachman found favor with King James I of Spain, he later ran into conflict with the Pope and was forced to flee the country.
+He finally settled in Palestine and helped to found several important synagogues and religious schools in the area.

 Poems by Nachmanides (Moses ben Nachman)